swipswaps/python-haikubot/README.md

 basic hakiu logic and the syllables file from toby:  http://www.metaltoad.com/blog/writing-haiku-detecting-bot-slack

+toby's bot is more advanced, but this is less work to get running

 # howto

 1) Set BOT_ID and SLACK_BOT_TOKEN as environent variables.
 The page for starterbot has good instructions if you dont know how